netojoao85/netojoao85/README.md

 <p text-align = "justify"><b> WHY ME </b></p>

-<p text-align = "justify"><b> HOBBIES </b> I like doing sports (🏃🏻‍♂️running, 🏋🏻cross training, 🚵🏻cycling, 🏊🏻‍♂️swimming) and hanging out with friends.
-Happy watching football and rugby games, also can call me for a picnic.</p>
+<p text-align = "justify"><b> HOBBIES </b> I like doing sports (running 🏃🏻‍♂️, cross-training 🏋🏻, cycling 🚵🏻, swimming 🏊🏻‍♂️), and I'm also a fan of football and rugby games.
+I enjoy hanging out with friends and am always up for a picnic.</p>

 <p align = "center">
   <a href = "https://www.linkedin.com/in/joaonetoprofile/" target = "_blank">